 The President and CEO is appointed and, if necessary, dismissed by the Board of Directors, which also decides the terms of employment, including remuneration of the President and CEO.

-The Board of Directors of Posti Group Corporation has appointed Antti Jääskeläinen (MSc (Eng.), MSc (Econ.), MBA) as President and CEO of Posti Group Corporation as of August 1, 2024.
+The Board of Directors of Posti Group Corporation appointed Antti Jääskeläinen (MSc (Eng.), MSc (Econ.), MBA) as President and CEO of Posti Group Corporation as of August 1, 2024.

 The President and CEO receives a fixed salary of EUR 40,500 per month, which includes fringe benefits (such as car and mobile phone benefits) as per the company policy.
 In addition, the President and CEO is entitled to medical expense, risk, and life insurance.